 - Annalie Carry a game with you, like a backgammon set, chess, a pack of cards.
 People all over the world can become friends over a simple game!

-- Scott Leave the third pair of socks at home . . . the fourth t-shirt . . . pack more smiles than you think you'll need, more patience. . .
-Take all the expectations out of your pack . . . leave 'em at home.
+- Scott Leave the third pair of socks and the fourth t-shirt at home.
+Pack more smiles than you think you'll need, and more patience.
+Take all the expectations out of your pack and leave 'em at home.

 - Pamela Go to the market while you are traveling.
 The experience will shed light on cultural, culinary, agricultural, linguistic, and family composition differences.
-Not to mention that people are always willing to teach you something new and befriend a stranger with a wealth of information.
+People are always willing to teach you something new and befriend a stranger with a wealth of information.
 My first experience of this was in Aruba.
-I saw very little at the market that I was familiar with.
-But I came out with knowledge and friends.
+I saw very little at the market that I was familiar with, but I came out with knowledge and friends.

-- Laurie Spend Day One at your new destination getting oriented: stop at the local chamber of commerce for a free map and suggestions for must-see points of interest; if you ride, rent a bicycle, you'll cover a lot more ground and still be able to see things up close and personal; chat with storekeepers, cab drivers, servers, and ask them their thoughts about their mayor, favorite place to eat and drink, changes they've seen in the area over the years…and where they would take out-of-town visitors.
-Spend the rest of your time following up on their suggestions, and return to let them know how you fared.
+- Laurie When you travel solo for the first time–or any time, for that matter–spend Day One at your new destination getting oriented: stop at the local chamber of commerce for a free map and suggestions for must-see points of interest; if you ride, rent a bicycle, you'll cover a lot more ground and still be able to see things up close and personal; chat with storekeepers, cab drivers, and servers and ask them their thoughts about their mayor, their favorite place to eat and drink, changes they've seen in the area over the years, and where they would take out-of-town visitors.
+Spend the rest of your time following up on their suggestions and return to let them know how you fared.

 - Toni Give yourself the gift of strangers: ask questions, share impressions, get directions.
-Use Facebook/Twitter to a friend/follow for ongoing exchange and learning.
+Use Facebook or Twitter to friend or follow for ongoing exchange and learning.